nunoi/nunoi.github.io/strategy/wite.md

 The game includes smaller scenarios, ideal for beginners.
 Tutorials and videos can be found online that will help anyone to learn the game.

-Some screenshots from the Decision in the Ukraine scenario that takes place in 1943 and has the Soviets trying to recover that region.
+Some screenshots from the Decision in the Ukraine scenario that takes place in 1943 and has the Soviets trying to recover that region with overwhelming numerical superiority.

 <figure class="half">
     <a href="https://i.imgur.com/o6gjbuL.jpg"><img src="https://i.imgur.com/o6gjbuL.jpg"></a>
     <a href="https://i.imgur.com/aTCagcF.jpg"><img src="https://i.imgur.com/aTCagcF.jpg"></a>
-    <figcaption>Left: soviets make some breakthroughs Right: some german units are encircled</figcaption>
 </figure>

+Shortly after the scenario starts, the soviets have made some breakthroughs and successfully manage encircling a big group of german units.

 <figure class="half">
     <a href="https://i.imgur.com/Xu6oOI4.jpg"><img src="https://i.imgur.com/Xu6oOI4.jpg"></a>
     <a href="https://i.imgur.com/UVyZPbd.jpg"><img src="https://i.imgur.com/UVyZPbd.jpg"></a>
-    <figcaption>Left: german units in the pocket are lost Right: after managing to stabilize the front, germans stop soviet advance</figcaption>
 </figure>

+Despite some efforts at breaking the encirclement, german units in the pocket are doomed.
+On the other hand, the germans have also managed to encircle a large group of soviet forces.

+After managing to stabilize the front, the germans successfully stop soviet advance in the Ukraine and win this scenario.

 ## Links